 Bullhorn is the enterprise option for large staffing firms.
 Starting at roughly $99/user/month with a reported $20,000+ annual minimum, Bullhorn’s total cost often exceeds Crelate’s after factoring in $1,000-$50,000+ implementation fees and ~$750/month for automation add-ons.
 Good for large agencies with payroll and back-office needs, but expensive for mid-market teams.

 PCRecruiter undercuts Crelate at approximately $85/user/month, but requires a 2-year contract commitment - double Crelate’s 12-month term.
-The interface is functional but older, and the platform lacks the AI features and modern automation that agencies increasingly expect.
+Its interface is functional but older, and the platform lacks the AI features and modern automation that agencies increasingly expect.
 Good for budget-conscious teams that prioritize stability and don’t mind a longer lock-in period, but not the right fit for agencies that want to iterate on their tools quickly.

 Is Crelate the Right Fit for Your Agency?